zydou/arti/doc/metrics/heap_and_download_size.md

 and some regressions as we add more missing features.
 I do not think we will achieve a smaller download than C _on Android_ without major engineering.

+## Methodologies

+We use the Valgrind tool, massif, to extract heap information over the execution duration of the program.
+We use the `massif-visualizer` tool to extract peak values from the massif results.

+Since there is variance in these results that are outside of our control here, such as difference between paths through the Tor network, it is important that when running these tests that you run the experiments multiple times and take the median value.